Can kids use Linux distributions? And is it suitable for school use?

 You will also find useful parental control settings to limit/tweak the experience for your kid.
 For additional help, the official help resources will come in handy as well.

-Yet another distribution based on Debian focused for learning.
+Yet another distribution based on Debian focused on learning.

 While it makes learning easy with the utilities pre-installed, teachers can also use it to create content and publish.